mikacousin/olc/README.fr.md

 - gtk3 >= 3.20
 - python3
-- psutil (python-psutil on archlinux)
 - python-gobject
 - gobject-introspection
 - ola (with python3 support)
-- psutil (python-psutil on archlinux)
 - portmidi
 - mido (python-mido on archlinux)
 - liblo (python-pyliblo on archlinux)